benvaljean/bgrc/README.md

 # bgrc
 Improvements or suggestions to your shell experience with extensions useful for sysadmins.

 bgrc is a set of improvements and suggestions from the simple defaults in your shell experience; and extensions useful for sysadmins.
-Currently bash, vim and screen are improved.
-Feel free to investigate and cherry-pick or trying using `deploy_bgrc` to deploy the whole environment.
+Improvements are currently available for bash, vim and screen.
+Investigate and cherry-pick or trying using `deploy_bgrc` to deploy the whole environment.

 ## Quickstart